fontsource/fontsource/registry/README.md

   successor and never aliases its binaries.
 - `github` provenance can recover a missing source from an exact commit;
   `registry` provenance requires the source to be promoted to R2 first.
-- Package policy is reviewed registry state, not derived from legacy catalogs.
+- Distribution is reviewed registry state, not derived from legacy catalogs.
-- Package variants are explicit relations, not weight/style cross-products.
+- Published variants are explicit relations, not weight/style cross-products.
+- Build format, package version, storage paths, and artifact hashes are global release concerns and do not belong in family distribution records.
 - Core owns generic font processing; these scripts own provider ingestion and NAM data.